 The IRCv3 Working Group is a group of IRC client and server software authors working to enhance, improve, maintain and standardize the current IRC protocol.
-Logically, it is an activity of atheme.org but represents the interests of many parties.
+It was created by atheme.org but now represents the interests of many parties.

 The IRCv3 working group contains participants from the following organizations (and more):

 To participate, contribute to our specifications and extensions registry on GitHub.

 Right now the IRCv3 specification is distributed as a series of extension specifications to IRC protocol version 2.7, also known as RFC1459.
 To understand the basis of the IRC version 3 protocol, please read RFC1459 followed by the extension specifications.
 A unified specification draft is being worked on which will replace RFC1459 at a later date.